Kinyuu/Streamer/README.txt

 --------------------------
 WHY USE THIS GARBAGE?
 --------------------------
-Well, it cuts back on CPU usage, so you can watch at higher qualities on older computers (or watch it at all).
+It cuts back on CPU usage, so you can watch at higher qualities on older computers (or watch it at all).
+Instead of using the heavy flash or HTML5 player, it uses your prefered video playback software!
 It handles buffering a lot better (it won't stop randomly and annoyingly like the browser does, it just skips a few frames).
 Better quality?
 Lower internet usage?
 Placebo?
 You tell me.
+It removes Twitch ads, you should oficially support twitch! @ www.twitch.tv

 --------------------------
 REQUISITES